 Everyone loves the Gingerbread Man!!
 This one is no exception!
 It’s a great book to use for describing what role each staff member plays at school.
 I always like to address “who” questions and describing skills when talking about community helpers.
 You can do this with the staff members at school!
 Plan a great scavenger hunt around the school to get acquainted with the building and people who work in it!

 These book suggestions should have you ready for school to start back!
-Each book hold a wide range of fun activities for any speech therapy session.
+Each book holds a wide range of fun activities for any speech therapy session.

 No time to plan for that first week of speech therapy?
 Snag this set of freebies that are NO PREP and can be used in groups!